hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### iOS

-First, securely transfer both `vpnca.cer` and `vpnclient.p12` to your iOS device, then import them one by one as iOS profiles.
+First, securely transfer both `ikev2vpnca.cer` and `vpnclient.p12` to your iOS device, then import them one by one as iOS profiles.
 To transfer the files, you may use:

 1. AirDrop, or
 1. Upload the files to your device, tap them in the "Files" app, then go to "Settings" and import, or